The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 Tower of Buddhist Incense (or Foxiang Ge) and Other Building Complex on Front Hill of Longevity Mountain or Wan Shou Shan, Next to Kunming Lake.

-The Old Summer Palace, also named Yuanming Yuan, 3.5 square kilometers large, was built in 1707 as a gift from Kangxi Emperor to his fourth son, who later expanded the garden after being enthroned as the Yongzheng Emperor.
+It was constructed in 1707 as a gift from the Kangxi Emperor to his fourth son, who later expanded the garden after ascending to the throne as the Yongzheng Emperor.

 Part of Court Painting "Forty Scenes of the Old Summer Palace" (Yuan Ming Yuan Si Shi Jing Tu Yong), by Artist Tang Dai and Shen Yuan in the Year 1744 — Bibliothèque Nationale de France